Skip to main content

 Accessing JMAP

-Most JMAP clients will automatically discover the JMAP endpoint using the well-known resource located at /.well-known/jmap.
-This well-known resource provides information about the JMAP endpoint, including its URL and other details.
-The JMAP endpoint itself is located at /jmap, and it serves as the primary access point for clients to interact with the JMAP API.
-Clients can use this endpoint to perform various operations, such as retrieving messages, managing mailboxes, and synchronizing data.
+Most JMAP clients discover the JMAP endpoint through the well-known resource at /.well-known/jmap, which returns the URL of the JMAP endpoint and other session details.
+The endpoint itself is served at /jmap and is the primary access point for client operations, including retrieving messages, managing mailboxes, and synchronising data.

 Disabling JMAP

-By default, JMAP access is enabled in Stalwart when an HTTP listener is configured.
-This allows users to take advantage of the JMAP protocol without additional setup.
-However, some organizations may wish to limit or disable JMAP access entirely for security, compliance, or policy reasons.
+By default, JMAP access is available as soon as an HTTP listener is configured.
+Some deployments may need to restrict or disable it entirely for security, compliance, or policy reasons.

-The most straightforward way to disable JMAP access server-wide is by creating an HTTP access control rule that blocks incoming requests to any path under /jmap.
-This effectively prevents clients from accessing all JMAP related endpoints regardless of user account settings.
+The most direct way to disable JMAP access server-wide is to add an HTTP access control rule that blocks any path under /jmap.
+This denies access to every JMAP endpoint regardless of per-user settings.

-For more granular control, JMAP access can also be restricted on a per-user, per-group, or per-tenant basis.
-This is done by removing the relevant JMAP permissions from the corresponding account or entity.
-Specifically, administrators can revoke the specific JMAP permissions, ensuring that only authorized users or organizational units are allowed to access those services.
+For finer control, JMAP access can be restricted on a per-user, per-group, or per-tenant basis by removing the relevant JMAP permissions from the account or entity, so that only authorised principals can use the service.